MuhammadAzizulHakim/pythongui.orgRepo_Python4Delphi-Python-Libraries/README.md

 <h2>Sponsorship</h2>

-This repository is proudly sponsored by [Embarcadero Delphi](https://www.embarcadero.com/products/delphi) and powered by [Python4Delphi](https://github.com/pyscripter/python4delphi/) & [pythongui.org](https://pythongui.org/).
+This repository is proudly sponsored by [Embarcadero Delphi](https://www.embarcadero.com/products/delphi) and powered by [Python4Delphi](https://github.com/pyscripter/python4delphi/) library & [pythongui.org](https://pythongui.org/).
 We appreciate their support in making these articles and resources available to the community.